|

 new.

-"The high school is looking for a drama coach, Lucy," mom would tell
+"The high school is looking for a drama coach, Lucy," would tell

 me.
 "You'd have to teach a couple of English classes, of course, but